RobertTalbert/discretecs/Video/scripts-module-2.md

 I say "at least" four truth values because in fact sometimes the ordering of the variables matters too.
 For example look at the predicate Q(x,y) is the statement that x*y < 1 where the x values are integers and the y values are nonzero real numbers.
 Look at the statements for all x there exists a y such that Q(x,y) and there exists a y such that for all x Q(x,y).
 You might think these statements are equivalent since all we did was change the ordering of the quantifiers.
 But look at each one.

-The statement for all x there exists a y such that xy < 1 is true, and here's an explanation.
+The statement for all x there exists a y such that xy < 1 is TRUE, and here's an explanation.
 Choose any integer x you like.
 If you chose an x that was zero or negative, set y = 1 and then xy < 1.
 If you chose an x that was positive, set y = 1/(x+1).
 Then xy is x/(x+1) and because the denominator is bigger than the numerator, the fraction is less than 1.
 That explanation, notice, does not depend on specific examples --- it works "for all" x.

 However the statement that there exists a y such that for all x, xy < 1... is a FALSE statement.
 I will explain why no such y exists.
 Suppose that we did have a y such that xy < 1 no matter what the x is.
 This y can't be 0 because 0 isn't in the domain.
 Given that fact, it's not the case that xy < 1 "for all" values of x, because there's a counterexample: x = 1/y.
-Thi

-Let's assume y > 0 for now.

-Two things must be true about y: Either y >= 1 or 0 < y < 1.
-If y >= 1, then it's not the case that xy < 1 for all x, because there's a counterexample: x = y.
-If x = y then xy = y^2 which is bigger than or equal to 1 because y itself is bigger than or equal to 1.
-On the other hand if 0 < y < 1, it's still not truth that xy < 1 for all x, because again there's a counterexample: x = 1/y.
 If x = 1/y, then xy = 1 and that's not less than 1.

+In other words, the order in which we place the quantifiers can sometimes matter!
+It takes careful mathematical reasoning to see when these statements are true and when they are false.
+But that's what this whole course is about, so it's good work.

+That be
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3ODUzMzk3Niw1NDIzMDQ0MTgsLTQ1Mj
+eyJoaXN0b3J5IjpbLTExMTg5MDU4OSw1NDIzMDQ0MTgsLTQ1Mj
 YxMzIyNCwxNDEzMjM0NTA0LC0xOTQwOTMyNzQsLTIwMTk0ODgx
 MTksLTE0NTkxMjMwMDcsLTUzMjk5OTY3OV19
 -->